-Donald Trump, the former U.S. President, has cautioned BRICS countries, including newly added members Egypt, Ethiopia, Iran, and the United Arab Emirates, that they could face tariffs of up to 100% if they attempt to displace the U.S. dollar as the global reserve currency or introduce their own collective currency.
+President Donald Trump has cautioned BRICS countries, including newly added members Egypt, Ethiopia, Iran, and the United Arab Emirates, that they could face tariffs of up to 100% if they attempt to displace the U.S. dollar as the global reserve currency or introduce their collective currency.
 This warning comes during ongoing discussions about decreasing dependence on the U.S. dollar in international trade.

-Trump’s warning is specifically aimed at Brazil, Russia, India, China, and South Africa, and he asserts that any attempt at replacing the U.S. dollar in global trade would face severe economic reprisals.
+Trump’s warning is specifically aimed at Brazil, Russia, India, China, and South Africa.
+He asserts that any attempt to replace the U.S. dollar in global trade would face severe economic reprisals.
 “There is NO CHANCE that BRICS will replace the U.S. Dollar in International Trade, or anywhere else, and any Country that tries should say hello to Tariffs and goodbye to America!”
 Trump proclaimed.

-Trump’s stance, as indicated by a post on November 30, shortly after his 2024 presidential election victory, has consistently defended the dominance of the dollar in the global economy.
+As indicated by a post on November 30, shortly after his 2024 presidential election victory, Trump’s stance has consistently defended the dollar’s dominance in the global economy.

 The Kremlin, however, rejected Trump’s threats.
 Dmitry Peskov, the spokesperson, explained that BRICS is not considering creating a shared currency.
 “The BRICS agenda needs to be better understood by American experts,” Peskov stated.
 “BRICS is not talking about creating its own currency – it is talking about creating joint investment platforms.”